KaveriRaut/MERN_App/README.md

 # ✨Welcome to Full Stack MERN App Project ✨
-## "🔑Secret Keeper Application🔑"
+## 🔑Secret Keeper Application🔑

-Welcome to my Full Stack MERN Application title as "Secret Keeper App"!
+Welcome to my Full Stack MERN Application entitled as "Secret Keeper App"!
 This project is a simple web application that allows users to keep track of their tasks, appointments, and important notes.
 It's built using the MERN stack, which stands for MongoDB, Express, React, and Node.js.

 ## Features 🔍 :